 Our future growth depends on penetrating new markets, adapting existing products to new applications and customer requirements and introducing new products that achieve market acceptance.
 We plan to incur substantial, and potentially increasing, research and development costs as part of our efforts to design, develop, manufacture and commercialize new products and enhance existing products.

-Our research and development expenses were \$23.9 million for the nine months ended September 30, 2022, and \$17.5 million for the year ended December 31, 2021, and our research and development expenses are likely to grow in the future, due in part to our acquisition of RE2 and the Sapien product line.
+Our research and development expenses were \$17.5 million and \$14.1 million for the years ended December 31, 2021 and 2020, respectively, and our research and development expenses are likely to grow in the future.
 Our research and development program may not produce successful results, and our new products may not achieve market acceptance, create additional revenue or become profitable.